 Will the Universal Express Unlimited Pass Get Me on Rides Faster?

-Yes, and at the same time, a huge, resounding no. You’ll be able to jump on most of the rides in both parks with a super short wait – except for the three that really matter in regards to WWOHP.
-The Universal Unlimited Express Pass does not include Harry Potter and the Forbidden journey, Harry Potter and the Escape from Gringotts, and Hogwarts Express.
-It does include Flight of the Hippogriff and Dragon Challenge in Hogsmeade.
+Yes, and at the same time, a huge, resounding no. You’ll be able to jump on most of the rides in both parks with a super short wait – except for the one that really matters in regards to WWOHP – Hagrid’s.

-At the time this post was published, 2-Park Universal Express Unlimited Pass is $84.99 per person plus tax.
+If you only have one day in the parks, the 2-Park Universal Express Unlimited Pass is a good idea.
 If you would like to purchase it for other areas of the park, it will get you on more rides faster.
 We used them on our last two visits and enjoyed them very much.

 Hogwarts Express?
 Yay or Nay?